• Skip to primary navigation

 The agreement protects both parties:

-• For the charterer, it confirms pricing, availability, inclusions, and cancellation terms.
+• For the charterer, it confirms pricing, availability, inclusions, key deadlines, and cancellation terms.

-• For the owner, it establishes payment schedules, usage conditions, and liability boundaries.
+• For the owner, it establishes the payment schedule, usage conditions, and liability boundaries.

-Although yacht charter contracts vary depending on yacht type and cruising location, they generally follow a broadly similar structure across the industry.
+Although yacht charter contracts vary depending on yacht type and cruising location, most follow a broadly similar structure across the industry.
+Once you understand the structure, it becomes much easier to quickly review a contract and ask the right questions before you commit.

 Types of Yacht Charter Agreements